Social media tips for marketers

 Writing for social media is a skill.
 To find your voice.
 To cut through the noise.
 To engage your followers.
 Download my social messaging checklist bundle, for best practices.

 Don't wing it on social!
+Download my social media checklist now.

 Although visual elements in your brand guidelines will remain the same - logo, font, colors, etc. - your tone should change slightly, according to social platform.
 To do this successfully, a full understanding of your branding is essential, so that while adapting to each platform, you remain cohesive.